xfrocks/bdApi/docs/api.markdown

 ## Common Parameters

+### i18n
+All API requests accept `locale` parameter to switch user facing messages to specified language.
+The value must be a valid language code (ISO 639-1) with optional inclusion of a valid country code (ISO 3166-1 alpha 2) separated by hyphen ("-").
+If no complete match can be found, a language with the same language code (even with different country code) will be used.
+In the worst case that there are no installed languages of requested language code, the default language will be used.
+Since forum-2015100401.

 ### Fields filtering
 For API method with resource data like a forum or a thread, the data can be filtered to get interested fields only.
 When there are no filter